Quantum Approaches to Consciousness

 In Chapter VI, von Neumann (1955) discussed the conceptual distinction between observed and observing system.
 In this context, he applied (1) and (2) to the general situation of a measured object system (I), a measuring instrument (II), and (the brain of) a human observer (III).
 His conclusion was that it makes no difference for the result of measurements on (I) whether the boundary between observed and observing system is posited between I and (II & III) or between (I & II) and III.
 As a consequence, it is inessential whether a detector or the human brain is ultimately referred to as the “observer”.[5]

-By contrast to von Neumann’s fairly cautious stance, London and Bauer (1939) went further and proposed that it is indeed human consciousness which completes the quantum measurement process (see Jammer (1974, Sec.
+In contrast to von Neumann’s fairly cautious stance, London and Bauer (1939) went further and proposed that it is indeed human consciousness which completes the quantum measurement process (see Jammer (1974, Sec.
 11.3 or Shimony (1963) for a detailed account).
 In this way, they attributed a crucial role to consciousness in understanding quantum measurement in terms of an update of the observer’s knowledge.
-In the 1960s, Wigner (1967) radicalized this proposal,[8] by suggesting an impact of consciousness on the physical state of the measured system, not only an impact on observer knowledge.
-In order to describe measurement as a real dynamical process generating irreversible facts, Wigner called for some nonlinear modification of (2) to replace von Neumann’s projection (1).[9]
+In the 1960s, Wigner (1967) radicalized this proposal,[6] by suggesting an impact of consciousness on the physical state of the measured system, not only an impact on observer knowledge.
+In order to describe measurement as a real dynamical process generating irreversible facts, Wigner called for some nonlinear modification of (2) to replace von Neumann’s projection (1).[7]

 Since the 1980s, Stapp has developed his own point of view on the background of von Neumann and Wigner.
 In particular, he tries to understand specific features of consciousness in relation to quantum theory.
 Inspired by von Neumann, Stapp uses the freedom to place the interface between observed and observing system and locates it in the observer’s brain.
 He does not suggest any formal modifications to present-day quantum theory (in particular, he stays essentially within the “orthodox” Hilbert space representation), but adds major interpretational extensions, in particular with respect to a detailed ontological framework.

 In his earlier work, Stapp (1993) started with Heisenberg’s distinction between the potential and the actual (Heisenberg 1958), thereby taking a decisive step beyond the operational Copenhagen interpretation of quantum mechanics.
-While Heisenberg’s notion of the actual is related to a measured event in the sense of the Copenhagen interpretation, his notion of the potential, of a tendency, relates to the situation before measurement, which expresses the idea of a reality independent of measurement.[10]
+While Heisenberg’s notion of the actual is related to a measured event in the sense of the Copenhagen interpretation, his notion of the potential, of a tendency or disposition, relates to the situation before measurement, which expresses the idea of a reality independent of measurement.[8]

 Immediately after its actualization, each event holds the tendency for the impending actualization of another, subsequent actual event.
 Therefore, events are by definition ambiguous.
 With respect to their actualized aspect, Stapp’s essential move is to “attach to each Heisenberg actual event an experiential aspect.
 The latter is called the feel of this event, and it can be considered to be the aspect of the actual event that gives it its status as an intrinsic actuality” (Stapp 1993, p.
 149).

 With respect to their tendency aspect, it is tempting to understand events in terms of scheme (B) of Section 2.
-This is related to Whitehead’s ontology, in which mental and physical poles of so-called “actual occasions” are considered as psychological and physical aspects of reality.
+This is related to Whitehead’s ontology, in which mental and physical poles of so-called “actual occasions” are considered as mental and physical aspects of reality.
 The potential antecedents of actual occasions are psychophysically neutral and refer to a mode of existence at which mind and matter are unseparated.
 This is expressed, for instance, by Stapp’s notion of a “hybrid ontology” with “both idea-like and matter-like qualities” (Stapp 1999, 159).
 Similarities with a dual-aspect approach (B) (cf. Section 5) are evident.

 In an interview of 2006, Stapp (2006) specifies some ontological features of his approach with respect to Whitehead’s process thinking, where actual occasions rather than matter or mind are fundamental elements of reality.
 They are conceived as based on a processual rather than a substantial ontology (see the entry on process philosophy).
-Stapp relates the fundamentally processual nature of actual occasions to both the physical act of state reduction and the correlated psychological intentional act.
+Stapp relates the fundamentally processual nature of actual occasions to both the physical act of state reduction and the correlated mental intentional act.

 Another significant aspect of his approach is the possibility that “conscious intentions of a human being can influence the activities of his brain” (Stapp 1999, p.
 153).
 Different from the possibly misleading notion of a direct interaction, suggesting an interpretation in terms of scheme (A) of Section 2, he describes this feature in a more subtle manner.
 The requirement that the mental and material outcomes of an actual occasion must match, i.e. be correlated, acts as a constraint on the way in which these outcomes are formed within the actual occasion (cf. Stapp 2006).
 The notion of interaction is thus replaced by the notion of a constraint set by mind-matter correlations (see also Stapp 2007).

 At a level at which conscious mental states and material brain states are distinguished, each conscious experience, according to Stapp (1999, p.
 153), has as its physical counterpart a quantum state reduction actualizing “the pattern of activity that is sometimes called the neural correlate of that conscious experience”.
 This pattern of activity may encode an intention and, thus, represent a “template for action”.
-An intentional decision for an action, preceding the action itself, is then the key for anything like free will in this picture.
+An intentional decision for an action, preceding the action itself, is then the key for anything like “free agency” in this picture.

 Stapp argues that the mental effort, i.e. attention devoted to such intentional acts, can protract the lifetime of the neuronal assemblies that represent the templates for action due to quantum Zeno-type effects.
 Concerning the neurophysiological implementation of this idea, intentional mental states are assumed to correspond to reductions of superposition states of neuronal assemblies.
 Additional commentary concerning the concepts of attention and intention in relation to James’ idea of a holistic stream of consciousness (James 1950 [1890]) was given by Stapp (1999).